LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

   TIME_BEGIN("timer_name")
   TIME_END("timer_name")

-- `TIME_FUNCTION` can be added to the very beginning of a function and creates a region for the entire function using the function's name. `TIME_FUNCTION` uses just the function name and no class or parameter information, so be careful when using this method with functions that could share names.
+- :kbd:`TIME_FUNCTION` can be added to the very beginning of a function and creates a region for the entire function using the function's name. :kbd:`TIME_FUNCTION` uses just the function name and no class or parameter information, so be careful when using this method with functions that could share names.

-- `TIME_BEGIN("timer_name")` and `TIME_END("timer_name")` create a region between the two different calls and use the string (in this case timer_name) as the name.
+- :kbd:`TIME_BEGIN("timer_name")` and :kbd:`TIME_END("timer_name")` create a region between the two different calls and use the string (in this case timer_name) as the name.

 Adding Region Timers in Python